 ‘The beauty within Ffion’s music is most definitely not hidden’

 Originally from Wales, Cambridge based singer-songwriter Ffion Rebecca creates a sound which is way beyond her years.
 Taking inspiration from the likes of Melody Gardott and Corrine Bailey Rae, Ffion’s music gently transports you away from the chaos of life and to her beautifully musical world.
 Full of story-filled lyricism and mature sounding orchestration, you can’t help but feel that at 17 years old, Ffion is already on track for success.
-[Read the full interview here]
+Read more at: Behind the Music: Interview with Ffion Rebecca

 Opening the EP, ‘Hidden Beauty’ creates a chilled vibe right from the start.
 Setting out with a combination of dreamy vibraphone, strings and subtle electric guitar, there is a delicate air of confidence.
 Immediately you are transported to a jazz club where a very intimate performance is taking place.
 It’s beautiful.
 Following this introduction, Ffions equally delicate vocal enters helping to secure the track’s style.